guillheu/DeSign/README.md

 `storage.SQLDataColumnName` | Name of the data column in the given SQL table | See [Setting up the SQL database](https://github.com/guillheu/DeSign#setting-up-the-sql-database)
 `storage.idColumnName` | Name of the unique document ID column in the given SQL table | See [Setting up the SQL database](https://github.com/guillheu/DeSign#setting-up-the-sql-database)
 `storage.SQLDriver` | Name of the Java driver to use to interact with the SQL database | See [this list of drivers](https://www.roseindia.net/tutorial/java/jdbc/listofjdbcdriver.html).
 Note that not all drivers may be implemented.
-`documents.defaultPath` | Default location to import files from and export proofs of signature to | Format may vary depending on operating system. be sure to include a final slash (`/`) or backslash (`\`)
+`documents.defaultPath` | Default location to import files from and export proofs of signature to | Format may vary depending on operating system.
+Be sure to include a final slash (`/`) or backslash (`\`)

-This file must be named `config.properties`.

 To run the executable jar release, run this command :
-`java -jar path/to/jar/DeSignApp.jar path/to/config/config.properties`
+`java -jar path/to/jar/DeSignApp.jar path/to/config/file`

 To run the TOMCAT war file, place the `config.properties` file in the  `[TOMCAT_FOLDER]/webapps/DeSignApp/WEB-INF/classes/` folder.
+This file must be named `config.properties` when using the war file implementation.

 # Future features